filakhtov/gentoo-use-docs/sys-apps/systemd.md

 It is a security feature and should generally be enabled.

+### secureboot
+Automatically sign the `systemd-boot` bootloader for use on UEFI systems with Secure Boot option enabled.

+This flag can be safely disabled if the system doesn't use Secure Boot.

 ### selinux
 This flag passes the `-Dselinux=true` option to the Meson build script.
 Doing so will ensure that resulting binaries can properly operate with the SELinux enabled.